 Does Atlas VPN Have Free Trial?

-Yes, Atlas VPN offers a free trial for Android and iOS users.
+Yes, Atlas VPN offers a free trial for Android users.
 With the free trial, you can use all the premium features for 7 days without bandwidth limits and data caps.